-Queen Mary University of London has formally committed to adopting in full the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism plus the caveats recommend by the UK Parliamentary Home Affairs Committee.
+Queen Mary University of London has formally committed to adopting the International Holocaust Remembrance Alliance (IHRA) working definition of antisemitism plus the caveats recommend by the UK Parliamentary Home Affairs Committee.

 The adoption of the IHRA working definition plus the caveats recommend by the UK Parliamentary Home Affairs Committee, which was approved at a meeting of the University Senate on 15 October 2020, makes explicit that antisemitism has no place in Queen Mary and provides a clear working definition that can be applied when dealing with complaints under the University’s policies.

 The definition, which has been adopted by higher education and other organisations around the world, outlines antisemitism as: